-The Investment Services Department's Data & Information Management teams ensure the delivery of timely, accurate data and information across all asset classes, and provide detailed investment performance reports to key stakeholders.
+The Central Investment Services Department's Data & Information Management teams ensure the delivery of timely, accurate data and information across all asset classes, and provide detailed investment performance reports to key stakeholders.

-The Evaluation & Follow-Up Division advises and supports the Managing Director, the Investment Committee and other committees that support ADIA's governance framework.
+As previously mentioned at 18. above the Evaluation & Follow-Up Division advises and supports the Managing Director, and the Investment Committee that support ADIA's governance framework.

-The Division provides independent analyses and recommendations on all investment and asset allocation proposals generated by ADIA's investment departments and Strategy Unit prior to their presentation to the Investment Committee.
+The Division provides independent analyses and evaluations on investment and asset allocation proposals generated by ADIA's investment departments and Strategy and Planning Department prior to their presentation to the Investment Committee.
 It also evaluates and prepares periodic reports on investment departments' performance, strategies, risk profile, structure and resources, and on ADIA's overall investment performance including the impact of its asset allocation decisions.

-ADIA's Internal Audit Department's mission is to provide assurance to stakeholders that internal controls are operating as prescribed, through the provision of independent audits, consultations and advisory activities, delivered by qualified staff in line with ADIA's cultural values and best practice.
+Internal Audit's mission is to add value to ADIA by evaluating and improving the effectiveness of internal controls, governance and risk management processes, through the provision of independent assurance and advisory activities by qualified staff in line with ADIA's cultural values.